 Individual taxpayers, their dependents, and businesses who filed electronic South Carolina tax returns between 1998 and 2012 may be eligible for these services.

 Visit www.scidprotection.com or call 855-880-2743 for more information and to enroll now in CSID’s identity protection services.
-You may also click here to access a fact sheet (very large 1.8M pdf) or click here for Frequently Asked Questions (FAQs) (medium sized 700K pdf).
+You may also view a fact sheet about CSID's identity protection services (very large 1.8M pdf) or view Frequently Asked Questions (FAQs) (medium sized 700K pdf).

 Drug Take-Back ProgramWith the help of local law enforcement, Prescription Drug Take-Back Day took place in various locations throughout South Carolina on Saturday, October 26, 2013.
 These events aim to provide a safe, convenient, and responsible means for individuals to dispose of prescription drugs that are no longer needed, while also educating the general public about the potential for abuse of medications.
 More information on Prescription Drug Take-Back Day can be accessed by clicking here, and a database of drop off sites in your area can be accessed by clicking here or by calling 1-800-882-9539.